 Even an ex-Army officer called it “foolish”: Omar on civilian vehicles' ban on NH

-Srinagar, Apr 10: Ban on movement of civilian traffic on the Jammu-Srinagar National Highway on Sundays and Wednesdays is 'unnecessary', even a former Army officer has called it "foolish move", said National Conference president Omar Abdullah on Wednesday.
+Srinagar, Apr 10: Ban on movement of civilian traffic on the Jammu-Srinagar National Highway on Sundays and Wednesdays is 'unnecessary', even a former Army officer has called it "foolish move", said National Conference (NC) president Omar Abdullah on Wednesday.

 The Jammu and Kashmir High Court on Monday issued a notice to the state government on a plea seeking striking down of the ban on movement of civilian vehicles on the Jammu-Srinagar national highway on Sundays and Wednesdays.
 Congress had demanded immediate revocation of a ban on movement of civilian traffic on the Jammu-Srinagar National Highway, describing the order as "undemocratic and anti-people".